rishjaiswal/java-codebook/README.md

 - A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
 - The elements in a linked list are linked using pointers

+## String

+- The String class represents character strings.
+All string literals in Java programs, such as "abc", are implemented as instances of this class.
+- Strings are constant; their values cannot be changed after they are created.
+String buffers support mutable strings.
+Because String objects are immutable they can be shared.

+## BackTracking

+- Backtracking is an algorithmic-technique for solving problems recursively by trying to build a solution incrementally, one piece at a time, removing those solutions that fail to satisfy the constraints of the problem at any point of time

+## Dynamic Programming.

+- A Dynamic programming a method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions.